 — Nicolas, France

-Chow Kok Chee is a kungfu lover and terrific fighter.
-He learned from some of the greatest kungfu masters of the time around Kuala Lumpur, including the Ngok Ka patriarch, Loong Poh, the Choy-Li-Fatt patriarch, Chen Choy, and a direct disciple of Wong Fei Hoong, Soong Siew Por.
+Sifu Chow Kok Chee is a kungfu lover and terrific fighter.
+He learned from some of the greatest kungfu masters of the time around Kuala Lumpur, including the Ngok Ka patriarch, Sifu Loong Poh, the Choy-Li-Fatt patriarch, Sifu Chen Choy, and a direct disciple of Sifu Wong Fei Hoong, Sifu Soong Siew Por.

 But the following comparison may make the picture clearer.
 A gang fight where you are ambushed by armed attackers is very different from a modern martial art competition where safety rules apply.
 One is a matter of life and death, the other is a sport.
 In a gang fight, it is fight and flight, where your main concern is to get out of it alive.
 In a modern martial art competition, it is fight and fight, and your main concern is to win, despite sustaining serious injuries.

 A gang fight lasts only a few seconds, seldom more that two or three minutes.
 A modern competition lasts much longer.
 In those few seconds, a few axes and spikes are raining on you, and if you are less lucky concentrated acid and powdered glass will be thrown at you.
 It is barbaric - just unthinkable in modern Western societies.
 Happily, such barbaric gang fights do not happen any more in Malaysia, but they were not uncommon in Malaysia in the 1960s and in China in the past.